How to build accessible graph visualization tools

 The ping function lets you add an animated halo to a node.
 If your users may be sensitive to flashing images, allow them to turn off this feature, or make sure the time and color options comply with the W3C guidelines.

-We’ve had a look at some ways you can make your KeyLines app more accessible.
+We’ve had a look at some ways you can make your KeyLines application more accessible.
 Now let’s take a closer look at supported keyboard shortcuts.

-Everybody should be able to enjoy unrestricted access to great businesses and services.
-By following accessibility best practices, you can make great progress toward designing an accessible KeyLines app.
+Everybody should enjoy unrestricted access to great businesses and services, including graph visualization tools.
+By following accessibility best practices, you can make great progress toward designing an accessible graph visualization application.